U.S. House passes bill reforming Electoral Count Act to stop Jan. 6 repeat - NewsBreak

 The Senate held an August hearing where Sens.
 Susan Collins, Republican of Maine, and Joe Manchin III, a West Virginia Democrat, argued for the need to update the 1887 electoral law.

-The senators said the current law is archaic and ambiguous, and that their bill had several reforms, including a clarification on the role of the vice president when certifying electoral votes.
+The senators said that the current law is archaic and ambiguous and that their bill had several reforms, including a clarification on the role of the vice president when certifying electoral votes.

-Collins announced on Wednesday she had 10 Democratic and 10 Republican co-sponsors for the bill, meaning its passage could reach the 60-vote threshold needed to advance past a filibuster in the Senate.

 “Our bill is backed by election law experts and organizations across the ideological spectrum,” Collins said in a statement.
 “We will keep working to increase bipartisan support for our legislation that would correct the flaws in this archaic and ambiguous law.”